Shakti does not Diagnose, Treat or Prevent Medical Disorders. No Statements about Shakti For Windows have been evaluated by the FDA.

 Yes, they’re safe.

-The term ‘electromagnet fields’ isn’t standard engineer-ese, but it makes the concept clear for people who don’t speak it.
+The term ‘electromagnet fields’ isn’t standard engineering vocabulary, but it makes the concept clear for people who don’t speak it.
 In order to avoid confusion, the phrases ‘magnetic coils’ and ‘magnetic fields’ are used throughout the Shakti website.

-This refers to the magnetic fields utilized by Shakti.
-This refers to magnetic fields created by magnetic coils – like a nail wrapped with wire, and connected to a battery.
+This refers to the magnetic fields utilized by Shakti, and the magnetic fields created by magnetic coils – like a nail wrapped with wire, and connected to a battery.
 These are simple magnetic fields created by two poles, and are not composed of ions, electrons, or photons.
 Fields from an electromagnet are made of the same ‘stuff’ as the earth’s magnetic field or the field you find around a magnet that holds a paper to a refrigerator.
 The are ‘made’ of ‘lines of force’, and are not ‘EM emissions’.
 These do not pose a health risk of any kind.
-In fact, stereo headphones produce magnetic fields (in about the same range as Shakti’s magnetic field strengths) and these have been in use for decades.
+In fact, stereo headphones produce magnetic fields (in about the same range as Shakti’s magnetic field strengths) and these have been used for decades.

 Rats have been exposed to this variety of magnetic fields for their entire lives, including while they were in the womb, which were later found to have no negative effects on any tissues, including brain tissues (source – in full text).

-Magnetic fields from electromagnets do not constitute EMF emissions.
+Magnetic fields from electromagnets are not EMF emissions.

 What are magnetic signals?

-Magnetic signals are information-bearing magnetic fields.
+Magnetic signals are magnetic fields that contain information.
 The information is derived from EEG traces, so that it originates in the brain.
-It’s ‘encoded’ in changes in the amplitude (field strength), which changes every few milliseconds.
+It’s ‘encoded’ in the changing amplitude (field strength), which changes every few milliseconds.
 These magnetic signals can be described as time and amplitude varying magnetic fields.
 In other words, the amplitude (how strong the field is) changes many times each second.

 Most people have worn headsets that output “Complex Magnetic Signals” – the kind of magnetic field used in Shakti.
 Like Shakti, stereo headphones receive input from an audio source, and the coils in the headphones create magnetic fields that get stronger and weaker as the level of the music changes.
 However, these are not EMF emissions.
-Listening to your favorite music through headphones does not have the risks associated with EMF emissions, and for the same reason, neither does Shakti.
+Listening to your favorite music through headphones does not have the risks associated with EMF emissions, and neither does Shakti for the same reason.